MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/application-setup-and-connect.md

 >We suggest you use the Implementation 2.0 SAP connector whenever possible because it provides significant performance, functionality, and reliability improvements over 1.0.

 >[!NOTE]
-> Power Query Online uses the version 2.0 SAP BW Application Server connector by default.
-However, version 1.0 of the SAP BW Application Server connector works in the M Engine level if you really need to use it.
+> Power Query Online requires both version 1.0 and version 2.0 SAP BW connectors on the Power BI gateway if one is being used.
+This means both the SAP NetWeaver SDK library and the SAP .NET Connector must be installed on the gateway machine.

 ### Prerequisites for version 1.0